 Begin with examining the NOC strengths or the 'S' in SWOT.
 These can be found by gathering data, specifically by examining results from previous projects.
-Additionally, the analyst will also interview staff and board members, and also athletes, to hear their perspectives.
+Additionally, the analyst will also interview staff, board members, as well as athletes to hear their perspectives.
 It is important to gather insight from staff, as they will have strong opinions on where NOC strengths lie.
 Then, identify how strengths can be increased or leveraged.